-Quaker scientists have made notable contributions to the field of human knowledge, such as the chemist John Dalton who discovered the atomic structure of the elements; the astronomer Arthur Eddington whose observations of the sun validated Einstein’s theory of general relativity and who also correctly predicted the discovery that stars are fuelled by nuclear reactions; and Kathleen Lonsdale who pioneered the use of X-rays in crystallography and who had a rare form of diamond – called lonsdaleite – named after her.
+Quaker scientists have made notable contributions to the field of human knowledge, such as the chemist John Dalton who discovered the atomic structure of the elements; the astronomer Arthur Eddington whose observations of the sun validated Einstein’s theory of general relativity and who also correctly predicted the discovery that the stars are fuelled by nuclear fusion; and Katherine Lonsdale who pioneered the use of x-rays in crystallography and who had a rare form of diamond – called lonsdaleite – named after her.

 More recently, well-known Quakers have included the cartoonist Gerard Hoffnung; the musician Donald Swann (famous through his comic partnership with Michael Flanders); the singer Joan Baez, well known not just for her music but for her peace activism and support for human rights; the broadcaster Gerald Priestland; the song-writer Sydney Carter (best known for “Lord of the Dance”); the children’s novelist Ian Serraillier (author of “The Silver Sword”), the actor Paul Eddington (distantly related to the astronomer Arthur Eddington mentioned above) who played the parts of Jerry in “The Good Life” and Jim Hacker in “Yes Minister”, the actresses Judi Dench and Sheila Hancock, and the astronomer Jocelyn Bell Burnell, who discovered pulsars in 1967.

 Anyone is welcome to come to a Quaker “Meeting for Worship” (as our services are called).
 It is not restricted to Members, and there is no need to obtain permission or make any special arrangement beforehand.
 We are used to people just coming along to see what it is like.
 People who are not Members but who come regularly to share our Meeting for Worship are called “Attenders”.
 If they wish, then once they feel ready to make a commitment to the Society and its values, Attenders may apply for Membership.
 However there is no pressure on them to do so, and some Attenders in fact worship with us for many years without ever feeling called to become Members of the Society at all.